prachimaurya075/Brain_Tumor_Detection/README.md

 # Acknowledgment

 This project was developed as part of a Deep Learning mini-project to explore real-world applications of transfer learning in medical image classification.
-Special thanks to Kaggle dataset contributors and TensorFlow developers for their tools and resources.